phalcon/documentation/docs/annotations.md

 ```

 ### Memory
 [Phalcon\Annotations\Adapter\Memory][annotations-adapter-memory] stores the parsed and processed annotations in memory.
 This adapter is suitable for development systems.
-The cache is rebuilt on every request, and therefore can immediately reflect changes, while developing your application.
+The cache is rebuilt on every request, and therefore can immediately reflect changes while developing your application.

 ```php
 <?php